stacykimberley/project-one-visit-zimbabwe/README.md

 Below errors were returned because of spaces in font names, no changes were made.
 ![Errors](assets/images/readme/errors.jpg)

-One font that was used for paragrapha has a space in the name which keeps returning errors.
+One font that was used for paragraphs has a space in the name which keeps returning errors.
 This has not been changed because that is the font name and if altered would ruin page aesthetics.

 ## Deployment

 This project was deployed to GitHub pages.
 The steps to deploy are as follows:

 1. Log into GitHub.
-2. Select sofing from the list of repositories.
+2. Select project-one-visit-zimbabwe from the list of repositories.
 3. Select Settings From the Repositories sub-headings.
 4. In the left side menu select Pages from Code and automation section.
 5. Under the Source heading in the dropdown menu select main.